SoftwareDistribuitUB-2025/Enunciat_P2/Sessions/Sessio_3_en.md

 ## Objectives

 - Understand the Frontend structure
-- An example API call from Vue to Django Rest Framework
+- Implement a simple API call from Vue to Django Rest Framework

 ## Introduction to the Frontend